-- 46.32.
-Support for the auditor who participates in the development pathway is an essential enabler in professional development.
-In addition to the organisational strategic imperatives, the necessary buy-in from the auditor's line manager or supervisor will confirm the belief that the end-result of the training will be useful in the workplace.
+- 33) Support for the auditor who participates in the development pathway is an essential enabler in professional development.
+In addition to the organisational strategic imperatives, the necessary buy-in from the auditor's line manager or supervisor will confirm the belief that the end-result of the training will be useful in the workplace and form part of an ongoing career path.
 Confirmed support from the line manager during the development process and a commitment that the auditor will receive the necessary opportunity to utilise the newly acquired skills after completion of the programme, will further enhance this message.
-Support may also include the appointment/selection of mentors and coaches, creating peer-to-peer support between individuals participating in the development initiative, and selecting a development coordinator ("training officer") to oversee the administration, which may potentially be linked to the pathway, including training records. - 47.33.
-A final step in the design phase will be to confirm the relevant methods of assessment linked to the development pathway, in line with the requirements of organisational requirement 4 of ISSAI 150.
+Support may also include the implementation of a growth-focused performance appraisal system, appointment/selection of mentors and coaches, creating peer-to-peer support between individuals participating in the development initiative, and selecting a development coordinator ("training officer") to oversee the administration, which may potentially be linked to the pathway, including training records. - 34) A final step in the design phase will be to confirm the relevant methods of assessment linked to the development pathway, in line with the requirements of organisational requirement 4 of ISSAI 150.